 Get a personalized planA complete day by day itinerary

 based on your preferences

 Manage itEverything in one place.

 Top Dachau tours

-Dachau Concentration Camp Memorial Site Tour from Munich by Train BOOK WITH VIATOR FROM $34
+Guided Dachau Concentration Camp Memorial Site Tour with Train from Munich BOOK WITH VIATOR FROM $54

 Duration: 5 hours